lambda-feedback/user-documentation/docs/advanced/administrators/user_access.md

 ### OWNER

-This is a system-defined role.
-The administrator can only change its description.
-The administrator cannot delete this role or modify its permissions.
+This is a system-defined **role type**.
+Exactly one role exists with this type.

+The administrator can modify the role’s description, but cannot delete the role or change its permissions.

-Role of this type grant access to modules for module owners.
-This role is assigned automatically to the user who creates a new module instance but can also be assigned or reassigned to other teachers on the module.
+This role is assigned automatically to the user who creates a new module instance, but it may also be reassigned to other users with ADMIN or TEACHER base roles.

 The role of this type provides **Teacher** access to the module.

 ### CUSTOM

-This role type can be added, updated, or deleted by administrators.
+Roles of this **role type** can be added, updated, or deleted by administrators.

 Administrators (or teachers with relevant permissions) can assign this role to users to grant them access to a module instance as teachers.